-Remove the cover of your old thermostat by inserting a screwdriver into the slots on the sides of the thermostat (check your owner's manual on removing your thermostat if this method will not work for your specific model).
+Next, remove the cover of your old thermostat by inserting a screwdriver into the slots on the sides of the thermostat (or check your owner's manual for instructions on removing your specific model).
 This will expose its wires.
 Using the enclosed wire labels, label the wires and then remove them from their terminals.
 Unscrew the old thermostat's base from the wall with a screwdriver.

 Insert the screwdriver into the slots at the sides of the SimpleComfort 3000 thermostat and twist it to remove the cover.
 Place the thermostat base against the wall where your old thermostat was.
 The wires should feed through the wire opening in the thermostat's base.
 Mark the placement of the mounting holes on the wall with a pencil.
 Remove the base from the wall.

 Use the drill and 3/16-inch drill bit to drill holes in the marked areas.
 Then, with the hammer, tap the supplied anchors into the mounting holes.
 With the anchors in place on the wall, align the base of the thermostat with the anchors and place the control wires through the wire opening.
 Use the screws included with your package to mount the thermostat base to the anchors.

 Check your user manual for the three-wire, single-transformer wire diagram and the two-wire, single-transformer or millivolt wire diagram to see to which wire set up to use with your unit.
 Insert the stripped, labeled wires into their matching wire terminals.
 Do not allow exposed wires to touch other wires.
 Tighten the screws on the terminal block with a screwdriver, then seal the hole for the wires behind the thermostat with nonflammable insulation or putty.

 Prepare Thermostat for Use

 Set the "Gas/Electric" switch to match your system: "Gas" for oil or gas systems, "Electric" for electric systems.